immobiliare/RealFlags/README.md

 Values are obtained respecting the order you have specified, in this case from Firebase Remote Config service then, when no value is found, into the local repository.
 If no values are available the default value specified in `@Flags` annotation is returned.

-This is a quicklook at the library; if you want to know more follow the documentation below.
+This is just an overview of the library; if you want to know more follow the documentation below.

-### Documentation
+## Documentation

-The following se
+The following documentation describe detailed usage of the library.

+- 1. How to organize your feature flags
+- 2. The `FlagsManager` singleton
+- 3.

+### 1. How to organize your feature flags